MiclausCorp/Viridian/Source/ViridianDOM/README.md

-# Viridian Web Engine
+# ViridianDOM

-Here's where the source code for the Viridian Templating Processor and Reconciliation Engine can be found.
+Here's where the source code for the Viridian DOM Templating Processor and Reconciliation Engine can be found.

 ## What's a **template**?
 Templates are a way of binding interactive data to HTML objects.